klimb/freebsd-src-dreamland/README.md

 Dreamland:
 - [UNIX userland was always as mess, you're just used to it](https://www.linkedin.com/pulse/unix-userland-always-mess-youre-just-used-dmitry-kalashnikov-2k6sc)
 - ever wondered why its rm -rf, yet its chown -Rf dvk:dvk? ls ("list" what?
-I think you mean files .. etc)
+I think you mean directory files .. etc)
+- standardizing UNIX "userland" (commands you type) naming with verb-noun and their parameters (-h alway means help, -v verbose and so on).
+Its obvious that some parameters are common, some unique per command.
+Needs a thin parameter parsing layer.
+And structured (command) output for selection instead of searching through text streams (super slow, big-O).
+This is also a common parameter.

 FreeBSD Source:
 ---------------